-The School of Natural and Environmental Sciences (SNES) is one of the two schools under University of Environment and Sustainable Development (UESD), the school currently has Four academic departments namely:
+The School of Natural and Environmental Sciences (SNES) is one of the two schools under the University of Environment and Sustainable Development (UESD).
+The school currently has four academic departments namely:

 The School has 25 qualified and experienced faculty with 13 Administrative Staff.
 The School’s programmes are focused on human development through the training of qualified professionals who provide the needed services in Ghana and the world at large.
 The school is committed to excellence in research, teaching and building a sustainable ecosystem that translates science and technology into action.
 In line with the Philosophy and Mission of the University, the school strives to provide an integrative approach to learning and developing environmental professional leaders for roles in building healthy communities.
 The programmes of the school are structured in such a way that, it helps to facilitate the implementation and achievement of the Sustainable Development Goals.